hugojosefson/46elks-api-suggestion/README.md

 Reason: This makes it more predictable, in that HTTP methods are used in the same way as in many other API's, and according to widely-adopted conventions.

+### Support `OPTIONS`, respond with `Allow` header, `405 Method Not Allowed`

+Use the standard HTTP mechanisms for specifying in an API which HTTP methods are allowed and not.

+Specifically, respond with `Allow` header which specifies which HTTP methods are allowed on the current resource.
+When the resource exists, but the client attempted to use a disallowed HTTP method, respond `405 Method Not Allowed` rather than `403 Forbidden` or `404 Not Found`.

+Support the HTTP method `OPTIONS` on all resources, so a client can ask the API for allowed HTTP methods on a resource.

 ### Use `true`/`false` instead of `"yes"`/`"no"`

 In JSON, use `true` and `false` instead of the strings `"yes"` and `"no"`.